galicae/python-novice/episodes/04-built-in.md

     the return value has the same type as the number.  ndigits may be negative.
 ```

-## The Jupyter Notebook has two ways to get help.
+## The Jupyter Notebook has two ways to get help

 - Option 1: Place the cursor near where the function is invoked in a cell
   (i.e., the function name or its parameters),